What legal entity should I buy my property into?

 When you create a trust, you are creating a legal entity that is not connected to you.
 Because it’s not connected to you, its assets are kept safe from your tax rates, liabilities etc.

 A trust has trustees and beneficiaries.
-Trustees are the people that run the trust – think of them as the board of directors.
-Beneficiaries are people that benefit from the trust.
+Trustees are the people who run the trust – think of them as the board of directors.
+Beneficiaries are people who benefit from the trust.
 If the trust makes money, beneficiaries get money!

 As with a company, if the trust doesn’t pay for the property, you need to create a loan between you and the trust.
 There will also need to be a loan agreement in place if your property is not used as a (primary) residence.